Did Shakespeare say it first? Or the preacher of Ecclesiastes? Damon Runyon, even? My brother-in-law?

 Would Trump, if elected, govern and reform constructively, with some sense of mission?
 I don't see how we could know such a thing.
 A man whose idea of reform is building a wall for which Mexico will pay has more of an ear for catchy phrases than an eye for the realities that surround every president before he (or she) leaves the inauguration.
 He asks for astronomical levels of trust.
 I mean, you can give it to him if you want.
 But...

 But it is what it is, and Hillary Clinton is mere steps away from the Oval Office and the appointment of more supreme policy directors to the Supreme Court to join Ruth Bader Ginsburg and Sonia Sotomayor, who, having learned everything worth knowing, are sharing that knowledge with us — gratis, until the bills for loss of liberty arrive in our mailboxes.

 Take that point into consideration.
 Consider also the heartening choice of Mike Pence, a smart reform conservative, as Trump's running mate.
 The candidate, it seems, is capable of learning, but it's learning on the fly, and the hour is late.
 I think we now just have to watch.
 And to hope.
 Inasmuch as it is what is.

-William Murchison's latest book is "The Cost of Liberty: The Life of John Dickinson."
-To find out more about William Murchison, and to see features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.Creators.com.
+William Murchison writes from Dallas.
+His latest book is "The Cost of Liberty: The Life of John Dickinson."
+To find out more about William Murchison, and to see features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.